 The public lecture day at the Goethe Institute Myanmar discussed the development of modern architecture in Yangon and it’s connection to the arts.

-For the SEAM Space Yangon, curators Pwint and Win Thant Win Shwin worked closely with documentary filmmaker Kriz Chan Nyein and the Berlin team to create the multifaceted exhibition, “Synthesis of Myanmar Modernity”.
+Curators Pwint and Win Thant Win Shwin worked closely with filmmaker Kriz Chan Nyein and the Berlin team to create “Synthesis of Myanmar Modernity”.

-The exhibition "Synthesis of Myanmar Modernity" was officially opened at Goethe-Institut Myanmar in Yangon on 20 November.
+More than 150 guests attended the opening of the exhibition "Synthesis of Myanmar Modernity" at Goethe-Institut Myanmar in Yangon on 20 November.